perpetualKid/GetText.NET/README.md

 Poedit compatibility
 --------------------

-For [Poedit](http://www.poedit.net/) compatibility, the plural form needs to be specified in the *.pot file header, also for english language:
+For [Poedit](http://www.poedit.net/) compatibility, the plural form needs to be specified in the *.po file header, also for english language:
 ```
 	"Plural-Forms: nplurals=2; plural=n != 1;\n"
 ```